zalando/ghe-backup/README.md

 ## IAM [policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) settings

 A kms policy similar to the one shown below is needed to:
-* allow kms decrpytion of the ssh key
+* allow kms decryption of the encrypted ssh key
 * access stups s3 bucket
-* use EBS volumes
+* use EBS volume
 ```
 {
     "Version": "2012-10-17",